Frijol/climate-change/GLOSSARY.md

 ## FLR
 forest landscape restoration: a holistic approach to forest restoration incorporating humans as stakeholders (e.g. pride and/or tourism), an approach proposed by the United Nations Food and Agriculture Organization (FAO) [Hawken, 116][Hawken]

+## FONSI
+Findings of No Significant Impact, from an EIA/EIS

 ## forward contract
 a forward contract specifies for a future transaction: quantity and quality of goods, delivery date, payment amount and type, payment date, and any penalties for failure to uphold the agreement